 Producing the following:

-Working at Envoc I live in the .Net world.
-We have a lot of talented developers that can solve just about any domain problem with the given toolset.
-And I personally find developing in Visual Studio quite nice (Web Essentials and Resharper take it to the next level).
+At Envoc I live in the .Net world and I personally find developing in Visual Studio quite nice (Web Essentials and Resharper take it to the next level).
 I am currently helping move a lot of our front-end work into the AngularJS realm and decided to share some of the things that might make the .Net developers life a little better.

 While Angular is a framework for the modern Single Page App, I have found that a lot of our MVC applications call for a collection of these “ng-apps”.
 In this instance they typically don’t include the client side routing.